voraczech/voraczech.com/content/prepper.md

 >
 > Extra costs: cost of administration.

-There is need to have it only because of major disasters.
-Most of the time, there will be small ones.
-For example a bank service outage.
-It's always handy to have a backup card or another account in case you need to pay.
+Helpful not only during major disasters.
+Most of the time, there will be small crashes like a bank service outage.
+It's always handy to have a backup card or another account just in case.

 An extreme option may be to open an account abroad.
 In Georgia, for example, it's easy to set up an account.
 Both Revolut and Wise do a nice multi-currency account in Europe.